DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

     git remote add origin https://github.com/<UserName>/<RepositoryName>.git && git push --mirror

-If you reload the web gui of Github you should see a first commit.
+If you reload the web Gui of Github you should see a first commit.

 Github provides full documentation at https://help.github.com/ if something is not clear or you need further help setting everything up.